-Risk of unwarranted pregnancies with morning after pill conscience clausesJanuary 30th, 2013 in Medications /
+Risk of unwarranted pregnancies with morning after pill conscience clausesJanuary 30, 2013 in Medicine & Health / Medications

 Conscience clauses, which allow pharmacists to opt out of providing the "morning after pill" without a prescription, risk unwanted pregnancies and undermine the principle of universal healthcare in the NHS, say pharmacists in the Journal of Medical Ethics.